Katended/stock-api/README.md

 # 📖 React Capstone - Metrics web App  <a name="about-project"></a>

-This is a React project features a mobile app that shows  different forex rates for all major currencies.
-The API uses data from <a href="https://www.vatcomply.com/documentation">VAT Comply</a>:
+This is a React mobile app featuring  different forex rates for all major currencies.
+The project uses an API from <a href="https://www.vatcomply.com/documentation">VAT Comply</a>

-- JS files
-- CSS files
-- Html, CSS, and JS linters file

 ## 🛠 Built With <a name="built-with"></a>